googlearchive/test_runner.dart/README.md

-# Test Runner for Dart
+# Dart Test Runner

-Test Runner for Dart (TRD) is a command line Test Runner for Dart test files.
+The Dart Test Runner (DTR) is a command line Test Runner for Dart test files.
-TRD will automatically detect and run all the tests in your Dart project in the correct environment (VM or Browser).
+DTR will automatically detect and run all the tests in your Dart project in the correct environment (VM or Browser).

 ## Installation and usage

-TRD is available for download on the
+DTR is available for download on the
-[Pub Package Manager](https://pub.dartlang.org/packages/test_runner) (NOT YET! for now download locally and run: `dart <path_to_coureur>/bin/coureur.dart`)
+[Pub Package Manager](https://pub.dartlang.org/packages/test_runner) (NOT YET! for now download locally and run: `dart <path_to_coureur>/bin/run_tests.dart`)

-To install TRD use this command:
+To install DTR use this command:

     pub global activate test_runner (NOT YET!)

-To run TRD use this command from within the root of your Dart project:
+To run DTR use this command from within the root of your Dart project:

     pub global run test_runner (NOT YET!)